haxshaan/freebtc-bot/README.md

  * Rename the config.txt with your Modem dialup connection name, browser binary location, 2captcha api.
  * Run the main.py

-# Note: Every time you create a new account, add it to end of accounts.txt file.
+* Note: Every time you create a new account, add it to end of accounts.txt file.
 Bot will automatically add the account to the database.

+# Google ReCaptcha will be added in future.